 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective, orally active cyclooxygenase-2 (COX-2) inhibitor.
+Nimesulide is a selective, orally active cyclooxygenase-2 (COX-2) inhibitor.
 Produces potent analgesic, anti-inflammatory and antipyretic activities in vivo.
 Reported to produce fewer gastrointestinal side effects than standard NSAIDs.
 Also inhibits sodium-dependent neutral amino acid transporter B0AT1 (SLC6A19; IC50 = 23 μM).

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 References for Nimesulide

 References are publications that support the biological activity of the product.

 Famaey (1997) In vitro and in vivo pharmacological evidence of selective cyclooxygenase-2 inhibition by nimesulide: an overview.
 Inflamm.Res.
 46 437 PMID: 9427063

 Cullen et al (1998) Selective cyclooxygenase-2 inhibition by nimesulide in man.
 J.Pharmacol.Exp.Ther.
 287 578 PMID: 9808683